 FSC is not the only marker of responsible forestry -- there are some responsible forest managers and owners who do not participate in FSC or other certification systems.
 But FSC is a consistent and reliable way for consumers, builders, and homeowners to know that their wood is coming from well-managed forests.

 The footage used in the video below was filmed in FSC forests here in Northwest Oregon, including Hyla Woods, which is a exemplary model of forestry practices that more than meet FSC's criteria.

-We hope that many more acres of forests, both public and private, achieve FSC certification in the years to come.
-And we hope that shoppers of all types select FSC alternatives wherever possible.
+We hope that many more acres of forests, both public and private, are able to achieve FSC certification in the years to come.
+And we hope that shoppers of all types select regionally sourced, FSC certified alternatives wherever possible.

 1. Local and sustainable sourcing - Everything we carry is from the Pacific Northwest and is grown on forests managed to the standards of the Forest Stewardship Council™ (FSC) or as part of stewardship programs restoring native ecosystems.
 We are 100% committed to sustainable wood -- it is our entire product offering, not just a small percentage of what we carry.